Register a Company in Kenya — Done Right, Done Fast

 - CR8 — Directors’ addresses

-Step 4 — Submit the application and pay statutory fees
+Step 4 — Submit and pay statutory fees (then track status)

 Documents checklist (incorporation + banking)